zakattack9/Udemy-React-Course/README.md

 - segmenting large dynamic code into parts

 #### Pics
+_Uses Unsplash API to display a grid of photos based on a search term_
 - rendering content from a server
 - handling user events and interaction (ex. `onChange`, `onClick`)
 - using arrow functions to control the scope of `this` (eliminates need to bind `this` to class)